jamescarson3/ctls2017/docs/LSworflow2_JWS.md

 ### 9. Functional analysis with BARtools

+So with this data, what can you deduce?

 <http://bar.utoronto.ca/ntools/cgi-bin/ntools_classification_superviewer.cgi>

 Using the dataset you got from running cuffdiff, you should be able to extract top 100 genes with highest log-fold changes in expression.
 Save the names of these genes as a separate text file, and copy the names of genes to the tool above.
 What functional enrichment do you see in mutant strain?